 (A) Every state requires registration for engineers and surveyors who engage in professional practice within its borders.
 A person who desires to accept employment in another state should know how to continue practicing there in a legal manner.

-(D) An Ohio registrant desiring registration in another state should contact the board of the state in which the registrant is interested, for an application and instructions.
-The Ohio board will be contacted by the other state board relative to the applicant's record, and will furnish the information promptly.
+(D) An Ohio registrant desiring registration in another state should contact the board of the state in which the registrant is interested for an application and instructions.
+The board will be contacted by the other state board relative to the applicant's record, and will furnish the information promptly.

 (F) In order to enable the board to ascertain if a person requesting temporary registration is qualified, it shall be necessary to file with the board an application for a temporary permit along with an affidavit showing the state or states or U.S. territory in which the applicant is registered and the qualifications by which the applicant obtained such registration.

-(H) If, after examination of said request for a temporary permit and verification of the pertinent information, it is found that the applicant meets the requirements as set forth above, the executive director of the board is authorized to issue and sign the requested permit.
+(H) If, after examination of said request for a temporary permit and verification of the pertinent information, it is found that the applicant meets the requirements as set forth in this rule, the executive director of the board is authorized to issue and sign the requested permit.
 The applicant may then legally practice in this state under the terms and conditions set forth in said permit.

 Promulgated Under: 119.03

 Rule Amplifies: 4733.19

 Prior Effective Dates: 12/01/1968, 06/01/1977, 07/01/1982, 04/15/1985, 10/22/1990, 11/23/1991, 04/30/1993, 11/01/2003, 11/24/2008